iulianab/spring-demo/README.md

 ```bash
 System.out.println("Current day type: " + weekDay.getDayType());
 ```
+After running the application, you will see the life cycle of the bean.

 ### 4.BeanPostProcessor
 #### 4.1 Under spring package create a new package named postprocessor